Digital Cameras and Digital Photography

-In this digital age, there are literally hundreds of digital cameras to choose from…and with that many cameras, comes a multitude of different pros and cons.
+In this digital age, there are literally hundreds of digital cameras to choose from.
+With that many cameras, comes a multitude of different pros and cons.
 So how do you wade through all that information and finally pick the right one for you?
 Things such as…

-…are all things to consider.
-The thing about me is that I don't like buying cheap, but at the same time I don’t like paying over the odds for anything.
-When I first decided to try digital cameras, I had been using film for 20 years, so I put my feet in the water by buying a good, point and shoot compact camera.
+...and just some things to consider.
+The thing about me is that I don't like buying cheap.
+At the same time I don’t like paying over the odds for anything.
+When I first decided to try digital cameras back in the early 2000's, I had been using film for 20 years.
+I decided to buy a good (at the time) point and shoot compact camera.

-Update: More than 8 years on and this compact digital camera is still going strong and my son is now using it himself!
+Update 2010: More than 8 years on and this compact digital camera was still going strong.
+My son used it as a small child!

-Surprisingly, a few months later, I also acquired a more up to date Canon point and shoot digital compact as part of the first prize for a golf competition, and the difference was incredible.
+Surprisingly, a few months later, I also acquired a more up to date Canon point and shoot digital compact camera.
+It was part of the first prize for a golf competition, and the difference was incredible.

 Good or bad?

-It was one of the cheaper digital "point-and-shoot" cameras in their range and it felt very light and plastic, and more difficult to use than the Konica.
-It had very bad shutter lag (caused by slow auto focus) and worst of all, when using normal AA batteries, the camera lasted for about 30 photographs before I was told to replace them.
+It was one of the cheaper digital "point-and-shoot" cameras in their range and it felt very light and plastic.
+Plus it was more difficult to use than the Konica.
+It had very bad shutter lag (caused by slow auto focus) too.
+Worst of all, when using normal AA batteries, the camera lasted for about 30 photographs before I was told to replace them.

-My point is that even well bred manufacturers sometimes throw a "runt" into the digital camera litter, so it is important to read the reviews carefully before making your choice, especially at the higher end of the market.
+My point is that even well bred manufacturers sometimes throw a "runt" into their range of digital cameras.
+Therefore, it is important to read the reviews carefully before making your choice, especially at the higher end of the market.
 Also make sure the person you are listening to has at least, some degree of knowledge.

-This section is to help you make that choice, because once you have the right digital camera, it should last you for years.
-As a plus with "digital film", you should save your money back over and over again whether you are a professional or just looking for a family point-and-shoot camera.
+This section is to help you make that choice.
+Once you have the right digital camera, it should last you for years.
+As a plus with "digital film", you should save your money back over and over again.
+That is whether you are a professional or just looking for a family point-and-shoot camera.

 You don't have to be a rocket scientist to work out that without the film and processing costs, there are great savings to be had.
-The beauty of this is that you can shoot an infinite amount of photographs at no extra cost excepth that of digital storage and media for all those digital files.
+The beauty of this is that you can shoot an infinite amount of photographs at no extra cost.
+Except that of digital storage and media for all those digital files.

-However, take my advice and PLEASE delete the ones you DON'T want to keep.
-Being a professional photographer, in just over 12 months I have added over 30,000 photographs to my PC's hard drive and it is straining at the seams.
+However, take my advice and PLEASE delete the ones you definitely DON'T want to keep right away.
+Being a professional photographer, in just over 12 months I have added over 30,000 photographs to my PC's hard drive.
+It is straining at the seams.

-Ask yourself the following questions, then click on which style of camera below, you think might be for you.
+Ask yourself the following questions, then click on which style of camera below that you think might be for you.